tiprankstipranks

 Our securities portfolio may be negatively impacted by fluctuations in market value and interest rates.

 Our securities portfolio may be impacted by fluctuations in market value, potentially reducing accumulated other comprehensive income and/or earnings.
-Fluctuations in market value may be caused by changes in market interest rates, rating agency actions in respect to the securities, defaults by the issuer or with respect to the underlying securities, lower market prices for securities and limited investor demand.
+These fluctuations may result from changes in market interest rates, rating agency actions, issuer defaults, issues with underlying securities, lower market prices, or limited investor demand.
 Our available-for-sale debt securities in an unrealized loss position are evaluated to determine whether the decline in fair value has resulted from credit losses or other factors.
-If a credit loss exists, an allowance for credit losses is recorded for the credit loss, resulting in a charge against earnings.
-Changes in interest rates can also have an adverse effect on our financial condition, as our available-for-sale securities are reported at their estimated fair value, and therefore are impacted by fluctuations in interest rates.
-Generally, the fair value of fixed-rate securities fluctuates inversely with changes in interest rates.
-Unrealized gains and losses on securities available-for-sale are reported as a separate component of AOCI, net of tax.
+If a credit loss is identified, an allowance for credit losses is recorded, resulting in a charge against earnings.
+Because available-for-sale securities are reported at estimated fair value, changes in interest rates can adversely affect our financial condition.
+The fair value of fixed-rate securities generally moves inversely with interest rate changes.
+Unrealized gains and losses on these securities are reported as a separate component of AOCI, net of tax.
 Decreases in the fair value of securities available-for-sale resulting from increases in interest rates could have an adverse effect on shareholders' equity.
-There can be no assurance that the declines in market value will not result in credit losses, which would lead to additional provision for credit losses that could have a material adverse effect on our net income and capital levels.
+Additionally, there is no assurance that the declines in market value will not result in credit losses, which would lead to additional provisions for credit losses that could materially affect our net income and capital levels.

 Our growth or future losses may require us to raise additional capital in the future, but that capital may not be available when it is needed or the cost of that capital may be exceedingly high.